eng-1/eng-1.github.io/_posts/2019-1-27-APK-Unpacking.md

  Now that you have acquired all the necessary files, we can begin the most enjoyable part of reverse engineering.
 Thankfully, both *APK* and *OBB* files use standard zip compression, meaning it is a trivial matter to click on them, rename the extension to ".zip", and extract.
 However--doing so is tedious, and is prone to human error due to the large amount of actions you need to perform each time.

  As such, it becomes necessary to automate the process.
-Having made a personal working directory in my home folder with the Android files in it, I created a few bash scripts to help speed up the process of reverse engineering.
-Feel free to create your own folder layout, and modify the scripts to suit your preferences:
+Having made a personal working directory in my home folder with the application files in it, I wrote a few bash scripts to help speed up the process of reverse engineering.
+Feel free to design your own folder layout, and modify the scripts to suit your preferences:

- Reset folder and delete unpacked files:
+ Reset working directory and create brand new folder structures for revers engineering:
 ```bash
 #!/bin/bash
 set -xe